Colorado Recovery Assistance For Tourism

 This program included four different offerings:

-These programs included a mix of strategic planning, community visioning and action planning workshops, free consulting from tourism experts, and access to resources to implement tourism-related projects.
+These programs included a mix of strategic planning, community visioning and action planning workshops, project-based consulting from tourism experts, and access to resources to implement tourism-related projects.
 Colorado Tourism Office Destination Development programs are always customized to meet the needs and objectives of local partners, with the goal of attracting new forms of visitation, enhancing local tourism offerings, conserving cultural and natural assets, and improving residential quality of life.

 The Colorado Recovery Assistance For Tourism is no longer active and was only available from 2021 to 2023.
 Follow this link to learn more about active Colorado Tourism Office Destination Development programs.